 Soda bread has a dense and tight texture with a very mild flavor.
 That’s why people typically enjoy it with other foods, like jam, butter, or meat.

 Do not skip this instruction; otherwise, you will not know the best trick to make a stunning loaf of Irish soda bread.

-The last part is about other bread in different types, origins, ingredients, etc. So keep reading so as not to miss any insight about them.
+The last part is about types of bread from other categories.
+They vary from each other in terms of origins, ingredients, usage, etc. So keep reading so as not to miss any insight about them.